 If you read my previous post on deep breathing, then you will know that deep breathing stops the fight or flight stress response in its tracks and calms your body back down.
+A powerful ally for stress induced IBS!
 A few deep breaths will get you back on track.

 Didn’t work?
 Then try a few more.
 Take a break.
 Get up and go and do something else, Then come back.
 This time you’ll be OK.
 And more focused…

 Step 5: Notice the fear in you – and in others